 With the help of passionate and willing stakeholders, Mackenzie managed to overcome technical fears and cringe-worthy awkward silences to bring together a diverse group of now-remote new hires.

 I remember my time with Mackenzie as a new hire so vividly.
-Her in-person sessions are welcoming and warm, putting new employees quickly at ease.
+Her in-person sessions are welcoming and warm, putting new personnel quickly at ease.
 My first question to her now: How do you translate that emotion and our unique company culture over a video call?

 “I’m more exhausted now than if I was in front of a classroom because you want to make the session even more engaging,” Mackenzie confessed.